M+ Online Exhibition Brochure

 Essay page designs for the Nalini Malani exhibition brochure with a graphical representation of the five-column grid system.

-The template’s layout follows a five-column grid system to ensure visual consistency and adaptability.
+Our template layout follows a five-column grid system to ensure visual consistency and flexible adaptation.

 Essay page designs for the Nalini Malani exhibition brochure with images, captions, and pull quotes.